 Public input received throughout the Comprehensive Plan Update process consistently identified a desire for walkable community nodes, with a range of services and amenities within close proximity to housing.
-Improvements to sidewalks and other active transportation infrastructure can increase walkability in existing population centers, but there is also an opportunity to envision a new mixed-use village-like setting that incorporates a considered spectrum of complementary land uses including residential, commercial, open space, and community services.
-As Guilderland looks to accommodate the current trajectory of population growth in a manner that aligns with Town character, it is recommended that the Town initiate a process to study the feasibility of building a new, mixed-use neighborhood development that incorporates design features and building techniques that are compatible with Guilderland's focus on resiliency and environmental sustainability.
+Improvements to sidewalks and other active transportation infrastructure can increase walkability in existing population centers, but there is also an opportunity to envision a new mixed-use village-like setting that incorporates a range considered spectrum of complementary land uses including residential, commercial, open space, and community services.
+The population of Guilderland grew from 26,515 people in 1980 to 36,848 in 2020.
+From 2010 to 2020 the population increased by 4.4%.
+According to the US Census Bureau 18.9% (6,973) of Guilderland's population is over the age of 65 compared to 5.1% (1,881) of Guilderland's population is 5 and under.
+Guilderland has a higher share of the older adult population compared to Albany County, New York State and the national average, which shows ilt is recommended that the Town initiate a process to study the feasibility of developing building a new, mixed-use neighborhood development that incorporates design features and building techniques that are compatible with Guilderland's focus on resiliency and environmental sustainability.
 Potential locations for this style of development would follow the traditional disbursement of Town hamlets and historic crossroads.
 This style of development should be promoted through the demonstration of successful developments throughout the United States such as Old York Village in New Jersey and Celebration in Florida.